NordicPlayground/TechDocs-style-guide/docs/capitalization.md

   * Example: See figure 3 for details.
 * Use sentence-style capitalization for headers in appendices, indexes, and glossaries.
   * Example: "appendix A: hardware reference" or "glossary of terms."

+## Structural document references

+When referring to numbered or lettered document elements, capitalize the descriptor term:

+* Capitalize organizational terms followed by identifiers.
+  * Example: "Chapter 4 covers Bluetooth protocols."
+  * Example: "Review the details in Section 2.3."
+  * Example: "Appendix B contains troubleshooting steps."
+  * Example: "Table 7 shows power consumption data."
+  * Example: "Example 3 demonstrates pin configuration."
+* When multiple steps are referenced together, keep the plural form lowercase.
+  * Example: "Follow steps 2 through 6 to complete initialization."
+* Use lowercase when no specific identifier follows.
+  * Example: "The next section explains memory allocation."
+  * Example: "Refer to the table below for specifications."

+## Page number formatting

+When directing readers to specific pages in printed or PDF documentation, keep the word "page" lowercase:

+* Use lowercase for page number references.
+  * Example: "Additional diagrams appear on page 87."
+  * Example: "See page 12 for installation prerequisites."

+## Illustration labels and callouts

+For text annotations within diagrams, figures, and illustrations:

+* Capitalize only the first word and any proper nouns in callout text.
+  * Example: A diagram showing "Antenna connection" and "nRF9160 SiP."
+* Keep technical abbreviations capitalized according to their standard form.
+  * Example: Labels reading "UART interface" and "GPIO pins."
+* Maintain consistency with how these terms appear in body text.

 ## Headings with symbols or special characters